FAMaMIL/FAMaMIL/README.md

 # FAMIL: Enhancing Feature Aggregation in Multiple Instance Learning for WSI classification Using Selective State Space Models
-We will publish in the journal APPLIED INTELLIGENCE,and the code related to FAMa-MIL will be released upon acceptance of the paper.
+We will publish in the journal Neurocomputing,and the code related to FAMa-MIL will be released upon acceptance of the paper.
 <!--
 **FAMaMIL/FAMaMIL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.